seqan/seqan3/doc/tutorial/argument_parser/index.md

 # Validation of (positional) option values {#section_validation}

-Our applications often do not allow just any value to be passed as input arguments and if we do not check for them, the program may run into undefined behaviour.
+Our applications often do not allow just any value to be passed as input arguments and if we do not check for them, the program may exhibit undefined behaviour.
 The best way to carefully restrict user input is to directly check the input when parsing the command line.
 The seqan3::argument_parser provides **validators** for a given (positional) option.

 A *validator* is a [functor](https://stackoverflow.com/questions/356950/what-are-c-functors-and-their-uses) that is called within the argument parser after retrieving and converting a command line argument.
 We provide several validators, which we hope cover most of the use cases, but you can always create your own validator (see section [Create your own validator](#section_create_your_own_validator)).